-The best way to get a feel for these APIs is to look at the source of one of the many plugins distributed with Ginga.
+The "fitsimage" object is the ginga image viewer object associated with the channel.
+You can get a good idea of how to programmatically manipulate this viewer here Ginga Image Viewer Operations and by browsing the source of the many plugins distributed with Ginga.
 Most of them are not very long or complex.
 Also, a plugin can include any Python packages or modules that it wants and programming one is essentially similar to writing any other Python program.
+We suggest picking a plugin that looks or does something similar to what you are interested in, copying it, and modifying it to fit your needs.